 Downstairs in the garden is where most kids will come alive.
 Here there is a variety of activities associated with pottery.

 You can select your own pot style and an artisan will then assist.
-Our eight-year old loved this activity.
 Not only do children get to dirty their hands in the squishy clay but when their masterpiece is done they can personalize it with their name and draw on their own design.

 Thanh Ha Terracotta Park Museum

 The museum houses many ceramic pieces from ancient Vietnamese cultures as well as modern paintings and sculptures.
-Many of the exhibits are breathtaking and some pieces like the young girl cradling her dying lover genuinely moved me while others such as the row of contorted faces (that resembled yours truly in the mirror after a heavy drinking session) made us laugh out loud.
+Many of the exhibits are breathtaking and some pieces like the young girl cradling her dying lover are genuinely moving while others such as the row of contorted faces will make you laugh out loud.

 There’s humor, pathos and beauty within these walls and the tasteful displays of lighting with gentle pipe music adds to the visual beauty of the whole.